akraemer007/andrewkraemer.party/_posts/2017-09-26-munich-my-night-in.md

 At about the point in the movie where Johnny Depp is waking up from his second nap of the film — about twenty minutes, I was saved by my friend’s German roommates.
 They made me stew, and we drank beer, and we talked about how wonderful Germany was until midnight.
 All in all, it was a very special night.
 Even with all of rain and grey and back pain, Munich treated me quite nicely.

-Thank you kindly for reading.
+I'll write about all of the "quiet nights in" I had in Prague next.
+Thank you, as always for reading.